 So what processes and tools are assisted by Help Desk ticket categories?
-Help Desk ticket categories is the primary tool for Help Desk Agents to set correct ticket priority level.
+Help Desk ticket categories are the primary tool for Help Desk Agents to set the correct ticket priority levels.
 Without ticket category guidance, you will find Help Desk Agents all over the board with priority levels.
 Help Desk ticket categories can help present category specific just in time knowledge solutions and decision scripts, which is a terrific way to improve your Help Desk first contact resolution.

-To make Help Desk ticket categories the most effective, we identified some foundational principles for ticket management to ensure your process is the most effective.
+To make Help Desk ticket classifications the most effective, we identified some foundational principles for ticket management to ensure your process is the most effective.

 - Tickets are mandatory – For all support interactions, a ticket documenting the support must be created as an official record.
 Many say if it is not documented in a ticket, it didn’t happen.

 - Ticket documentation must be descriptive – Ticketing documentation must capture who, what, when, where and how.
 Each update to the status of the issue must be captured with specific detail of what occurred.

 - Ticket comments should identify the contributor – Each ticket update or comment should be associated with the contributor of the update or comment.
 This provides an audit trail to the historical record.

 - No ambiguous classification terms – The ticket classification scheme should not include ambiguous terms such as other, miscellaneous, and issue.

 - Continuous improvements – Ticket classification should improve efficiency not create overhead.
 Frequently reviewing your structure and process will improve efficiency.

 - Use customer-centric operational categories – You should design ticket classifications that are based on the customer description of the issue captured by the Help Desk Agent during the initial contact.
 In most cases, obtaining detailed technical information on the issue from the customer over the phone is not a realistic expectation.
 Define ticket category terms based on customer terminology.